Silver Dollar City: Herschend family

 When William Lynch died in 1927, ownership of the cave passed to his daughters and the name of the cave was changed to Marvel Cave.
 The Lynch family operated the cave for nearly fifty years until a Chicago vacuum cleaner salesman, Hugo Herschend, purchased a 99-year lease on the cave in April 1950.

 After Hugo's death in 1955, his wife, Mary, took over the day-to-day operations of the venture.
-With the aid of her two sons, Jack and Peter, she was able to make vast improvements to the cave, including the inclusion of a narrow gauge funicular railway, whose trains pulled visitors a distance of 218 ft from the depths of the cave up to the surface.
+With the aid of her two sons, Jack and Peter, she was able to make vast improvements to the cave, including building a narrow-gauge funicular railway whose trains pulled visitors a distance of 218 ft from the depths of the cave to the surface.

-Once the railway was in operation the Herschends felt the development of the cave was complete, so they decided to create another attraction which would bring even more tourists to the cave.
+Once the railway was in operation, the Herschends felt that development of the cave was complete.
+Therefore, they decided to create another attraction which would bring even more tourists to the cave.

 New theme park

-Mary, Jack and Peter began building the 1880s Ozark village.
-Mary wanted authenticity and preservation as well as preserving the natural beauty of the area.
-The Herschends built the Ozark frontier town on the land surrounding the site of the cave.
-Silver Dollar City originally was the site of five shops, a church, a log cabin, and a street production reproducing the feud between the Hatfields and McCoys several times daily.
+Mary, Jack, and Peter began building an 1880s-style Ozark village on the surface surrounding the site of the cave.
+Mary wanted authenticity as well as preservation of the area's natural beauty.
+The themed frontier town was named Silver Dollar City and originally was the site of five shops, a church, a log cabin, and a street production reproducing the feud between the Hatfields and McCoys several times daily.

-The name was inspired by Ozark Jubilee script writer and publicist Don Richardson after the promotional idea of giving visitors silver dollars in change.
+The name Silver Dollar City was inspired by Ozark Jubilee script writer and publicist Don Richardson after the promotional idea of giving visitors silver dollars in change.
 The scenic designer for much of the original attraction was Andy Miller, who had been the set designer for the Jubilee in nearby Springfield.
 Opening day, May 1, 1960, included an appearance by Uncle Cyp and Aunt Sap Brasfield.
-In its first year, Silver Dollar City drew more than 125,000 people, four times more visitors than the number that toured Marvel Cave.
+In its first year, Silver Dollar City drew more than 125,000 people, four times more visitors than had annually toured Marvel Cave.
 "We discovered we were in the theme park business," Pete Herschend said.
 In 1968, the park started charging admission.

-In 1972 Genevieve Lynch, the last of William Lynch's daughters, died and she bequeathed the land under Silver Dollar City and Marvel Cave to the College of the Ozarks and Branson Presbyterian Church.
+In 1972 Genevieve Lynch, the last of William Lynch's daughters, died and bequeathed the land under Silver Dollar City and Marvel Cave to the College of the Ozarks and Branson Presbyterian Church.
 The Herschends continue to operate it.

+Park expansion

 In 1976, the Herschends purchased the Goldrush Junction theme park in Pigeon Forge, Tennessee, which they renamed Silver Dollar City Tennessee.
 In 1986, the Herschends partnered with Dolly Parton and renamed the park Dollywood.

-Silver Dollar City expanded its entertainment over the years by adding attractions such as a stage coach ride, a narrow-gauge steam railroad, interactive activities and various thrill rides.
+Silver Dollar City expanded its entertainment over the years by adding attractions such as a stage coach ride, a narrow-gauge steam railroad, interactive activities, and various thrill rides.
 The park is also home to resident craftsmen who can be seen practicing their craft and exhibiting and selling their work to park visitors.

+In October 2024, Silver Dollar City announced a 10-year plan to expand into the surrounding area, starting with a resort hotel expected to be completed in late 2026.